silicon-efabless/kws-genai-hw/README.md

 Mel frequency cepstral coefficient (MFCC) features are widely used in applications such as keyword spotting (KWS) for extracting speech features such as a simple word "Alexa".
 In a typical all-digital immplementation, a digital microphone is used to read real-time data using an $I^2S$ serial interface.
 The serial data is converted to parallel bytes.

-The first operation done on the input data is a pre-emphasis filter (high-pass) to remove the DC content from the signal.
+The first operation done on the input data is a pre-emphasis filter (high-pass or HPF) to remove the DC content from the signal.
 The pre-emphasis filter is typicall implemented as the following difference equation:

 $y(n) = x(n) - \alpha x(n-1)$